Resonance in black hole ringdown: Benchmarking quasinormal mode excitation and extraction: Ringdown and QNMs

 One might expect that one could make use of this ambiguity to adjust excitation factor values when comparing them to a ringdown waveform.
 This is the case when the integration constant $C$ of the tortoise coordinate for a given ringdown waveform is unknown.
 However, an underappreciated fact is that, for a theoretically computed waveform with an explicit choice of $C$, one should simply use the same $C$ for the excitation factors, and there is no degree of freedom to introduce an adjustment only to the excitation factors.
 It is clear that, when one introduces a shift $r_*\to r_* + C$ and change the excitation factors $B_{lmn}$ with a factor $e^{-2i\omega_{lmn} C}$ according to Eq.~\eqref{eq:eftrans}, the same factor also appears from $B^\text{ref}_{lm}/B^\text{inc}_{lm}$ in Eq.~\eqref{eq:Psi4atinfinity}, maintaining the exact agreement between Eqs.~\eqref{eq:Psi4atinfinity} and \eqref{eq:ringdownwaveform}.
 In other words, since Eq.~\eqref{eq:ringdownwaveform} is directly derived from Eq.~\eqref{eq:Psi4atinfinity} via the residue theorem, such a shift in the integration constant would consistently appear in both equations.
 The adjustment by introducing this factor only to the excitation factors is inconsistent.

 Related to these ambiguities, earlier works on computing excitation factors reported different values~\cite{Glampedakis:2003dn,Zhang:2013ksa,Oshita:2021iyn}.
 Table~\ref{tab:efs} summarizes this comparison, where we do not include the excitation factors provided in Ref.~\cite{Glampedakis:2003dn} since they differ from the RD in a way that could not be traced back to a specific convention.
 As pointed out in Ref.~\cite{Motohashi:2024fwt}, the excitation factors obtained in Ref.~\cite{Zhang:2013ksa} included an erroneous factor $e^{i\omega (1 - \sqrt{1 - a^2/M^2})}$ inherited from the earlier version of Ref.~\cite{Sasaki:2003xr}; correcting this yields consistency with the RD.
 On the other hand, the excitation factors in Ref.~\cite{Oshita:2021iyn} differ by a factor of $(1-a^2/M^2)^{i\omega}$.
-This likely indicates that the tortoise coordinate employed there involved a corresponding shift of the integration constant, $-\tfrac{1}{2}\ln(1-a^2/M^2)$, relative to the conventional one~\eqref{eq:tortoise}---a shift that diverges in the high-spin limit.
+This likely indicates that the tortoise coordinate employed there involved a corresponding shift of the integration constant, $-\tfrac{1}{2}\ln(1-a^2/M^2)$, relative to the conventional one~\eqref{eq:tortoise}---a shift that diverges in the high-spin limit, which limits the reliability of analyses based on the excitation factors of Ref.~\cite{Oshita:2021iyn}, particularly in the high-spin regime.
 That shift coincides with the one later introduced in Ref.~\cite{Oshita:2024wgt} to reconcile Eqs.~\eqref{eq:Psi4atinfinity} and \eqref{eq:ringdownwaveform} for the localized source [or more explicitly, Eqs.~\eqref{eq:deltafunctionsource1} and \eqref{eq:deltafunctionsource2} below], interpreted as a ``start time'' of ringdown (see also Sec.~4.2.3 in Ref.~\cite{Berti:2025hly}).

 In contrast, the RD was recently computed with high precision and established using two independent methods: an improved Leaver-Nollert-MST calculation and a formula based on the norm squared, defined via a regularized biorthogonal product~\cite{Motohashi:2024fwt}.
 This marks the first time the excitation factors were rigorously verified through multiple independent methods.
 Further, the RD was later corroborated by a third independent calculation based on the Sasaki-Nakamura formalism~\cite{Lo:2025njp}, which are also publicly available~\cite{LoEFs} along with interactive plots of the QNM frequencies and excitation factors~\cite{LoPlots}.